arplaboratory/ros2bag_fixer/README.md

 2. Convert sql file to csv ([There are Online website to do this or look it up for Python later] (https://www.sqlite.org/cli.html))
 3. Edit the jupyter Notebook to point the topic id and file name

-## How To Recover a corrupted .mcap file (MCAP Format has trouble being plotted in plotjuggler)
+## How To Recover a corrupted .mcap file
 This tool comes from foxglove stuido so use that for plotting https://github.com/foxglove/mcap/releases/tag/releases%2Fmcap-cli%2Fv0.0.46
 1. Use the mcap tool in the repository